iconic dj honey dijon on queer liberation and the death of subculture | read | i-D

 How did that transition start?

-I hate the word transition -- I prefer "Journey to truth" because everyone's in transition.
-Everyone goes from young to old, rich to poor, you have this job, that partner -- everyone's in a state of transition.
+I hate the word "transition."
+I prefer "journey to truth" because everyone's in transition.
+Everyone goes from young to old, rich to poor.
+You have this job, that partner... everyone's in a state of transition.
 All transition is constant change.
 I got tired of always thinking that I needed to fix something about myself.
 I got tired of always waiting to live.
-I just wanted to feel like fucking OK with myself.
+I just wanted to feel fucking okay with myself.

-I think most people come across trans people through pornography and so trans women tend to be sexualised, and fetishised, because it's in the context of sex.
-We're seen as parts people, we have this combination of parts, and that becomes sexualised.
-But women are sexualised too, so once you get rid of that layer, you still have to deal with what it's like to be a woman in the world -- and women are sexualised, you know, big boobs, big ass, we're all living in a culture where it's parts people instead of whole individuals.
-Being trans is such a small part of the sum of me -- I don't live my life that way.
+I think most people come across trans people through pornography, so trans women tend to be sexualized and fetishized because it's in the context of sex.
+We're seen as parts people — we have this combination of parts and that becomes sexualized.
+But women are sexualized too, you know, big boobs, big ass.
+So once you get rid of that layer you still have to deal with what it's like to be a woman in the world.
+We're all living in a culture where it's parts people instead of whole individuals.
+Being trans is such a small part of the sum of me.
+I don't live my life that way.

-I always say I'm not a "professional trans woman", before you see my gender you see my race.
-I go through life as a person of colour.
-On top of that I go through life as a woman who is a person of colour, and then, if you look deeper you'll see that I'm trans.
+I always say I'm not a "professional trans woman."
+Before you see my gender, you see my race.
+I go through life as a person of color.
+On top of that I go through life as a woman who is a person of color, and then if you look deeper you'll see that I'm trans.
 It's really third on the list.

-Do you think that affects your experience in the predominately white male, hetero-normative music industry?
+Do you think that affects your experience in the predominately white, male, and heteronormative music industry?

 Yes.
-Everything I was vilified for, bullied for and told was wrong, has made me stand out amongst that.
+Everything I was vilified for, bullied for, and told was wrong has made me stand out among that.

 Has it ever felt intimidating?

 It's a creative industry and people are really interested in authenticity now.
-There is a new generation coming up which isn't held bondage to old ideas of what women and queer people can do artistically.
-So, I think it's timing really.
+There is a new generation coming up that isn't bonded to old ideas of what women and queer people can do artistically.
+So I think it's timing really.

 Does that reflect your journey as a person?

-Everything that I know, that I hold dear -- art, fashion and music -- was started by queer people of colour.
+Everything that I know, that I hold dear — art, fashion, and music — was started by queer people of color.
 If I'd been born a cis-gendered, heteronormative girl I probably wouldn't have had access to the spaces I did and the culture that I did.

 Is creative culture thriving in the same way as when you came to know it?